 Permaculture is based on natural systems and native plants are integral to any planting design.
 In this talk we'll see permaculture being integrated into a public habitat garden, and talk about plant communication and value for wildlife.

-Scott Logan (Naturalist and Author of the upcoming book “The Gottlieb Native Garden: An Intimate Wildlife Journey”)
+Scott Logan (Naturalist with Wild Wings Ecology and Author of the Upcoming Book - “The Gottlieb Native Garden: An Intimate Wildlife Journey”)

 There will be four sessions in all, including an opening address from Bob Allen, Professor, Author and Research Associate in Entomology at the Natural History Museum of Los Angeles County.
-Clayton Tschudy, owner of Tschudy Ecological Designs, will present a comprehensive 100-minute seminar on building a San Diego native plant habitat garden.
+Clayton Tschudy, CEO of CJT Ecologics, will present a comprehensive 100-minute seminar on building a San Diego native plant habitat garden.
 Afternoon presentations will focus on permaculture principles in the native habitat garden and the day will conclude with a presentation of the Gottlieb Native Garden in Beverly Hills and the wildlife that it has attracted.

 Ample free parking available in the park